 • Provides vehicle assistance.

 Completes reports by recording observations, information, occurrences and surveillance activities.
 Reports and escalates situations to the Threat Management team as appropriate.

 Provides quality customer service to Texas Health employees, visitors, and guest.

-Interacts with and provides assistance to Police, Fire, EMS and other emergency staff as require
+• Interacts with and provides assistance to Police, Fire, EMS and other emergency staff as required.

 At Texas Health, our people make this a great place to work every day.
-Our inclusive, supportive, people-first, excellence-driven culture make THR a great place to work.
+Our inclusive, supportive, people-first, excellence-driven culture make Texas Health a great place to work.

 Here are a few of our recent awards: